Skip to content

 AI assistance and human accountability

 We are an AI-assisted, human-reviewed publication.
 Automation helps us gather data and produce consistent first drafts, but editorial responsibility rests with the team, not the software.
-We do not invent human authors or fabricate credentials; we publish under the Fox Periodical Editorial Team.
-This is described honestly wherever it is relevant.
+We do not invent human authors or fabricate credentials.
+Articles appear under a named contributing journalist — each with a verified author profile and stated areas of coverage — or under the Fox Periodical Editorial Team for collectively-produced editorial work.
+Author identity and attribution are described honestly wherever relevant.

 Separating data from opinion